 4733.
-Pedagogy in Early Childhood Mathematics.
+Pedagogy in Elementary Mathematics.

-A modular course for early childhood mathematics education students including theories, purposes, activities, curricula, and new developments in teaching.
-Open only to Early Childhood Education majors.
-Prerequisite: MATH 3013.
+A course for K-6 teacher education candidates that includes theories, activities, curricula, and new developments in teaching mathematics to children at the elementary level.
+Open only to Elementary Education majors.
+Prerequisite: Math 3023.
 Fall and other semesters as needed.